Homological sections of Lie algebroids: Homological sections and inner Q-algebroids

 \end{proof} Using \eqref{eqn:LocForBra}, locally the condition for a section $q = q^\alpha(x)t_\alpha$ to be homological can be written as

 Similarly, locally $Q_q = q^\alpha Q_\alpha^a \frac{\partial}{\partial x^a},$ and the fact that it `squares to zero' is expressed as

 \begin{remark} The homological vector field $Q_q \in \Vect(M)$ may be the zero vector field.
 This will be the case if $M$ is a pure even manifold.
-One can easily see that the condition for a section to be homological is becomes purely algebraic if the base is a pure even manifold.
+One can easily see that the condition for a section to be homological becomes purely algebraic if the base is a pure even manifold.
 Specifically, if we pick a local basis $\{t_l, \tau_\mu \}$ with $\widetilde{t} = 0$ and $\widetilde{\tau} =1$, then an odd section is locally of the form $q = q^\mu(x)\tau_\mu$.
 Then the homological condition is $q^\mu(x)q^\nu(x)Q^l_{\nu \mu}(x)=0$.
 Note that as $Q^l_{\nu \mu} = Q^l_{\mu\nu}$, in general, this condition is non-trivial. \end{remark} \begin{example}[Zero Lie algebroids] Consider a vector bundle $\pi : A \rightarrow M$ in the category of supermanifolds.
 If we equip this with the zero bracket and zero anchor then we have what we will refer to as a zero Lie algebroid.
 Any odd section of $A$ is by definition a homological section. \end{example} \begin{example}[Trivial homological sections] Let $(A, [-,-], \rho)$ be a Lie algebroid.
 Then the zero section of $A$ is homological.
-We refer to this as the trivial homological section. \end{example} \begin{example}[Q-manifolds] Any Q-manifold $(M,Q)$ can be considered as the QLA $\big(\sT M, [-,-], \Id_{\Vect(M)} , Q\big)$. \end{example} \begin{example}[Lie algebras with a nilpotent element] A (finite-dimensional) Lie algebra $(\mathfrak{g}, [-,-]) $ can be considered as a Lie algebroid over a point.
-The vector bundle structure requires the `supermanifoldcation' functor.
-That is, we replace the $\Z_2$-graded $\R$-vector space $\mathfrak{g}$ with the corresponding linear supermanifold, which we denote as $^ \textrm{Sm}\mathfrak{g}$.
-The vector bundle structure is
+We refer to this as the trivial homological section. \end{example} \begin{example}[Q-manifolds] Any Q-manifold $(M,Q)$ can be considered as the { IQA} $\big(\sT M, [-,-], \Id_{\Vect(M)} , Q\big)$. \end{example} \begin{example}[Lie algebras with a nilpotent element] A (finite-dimensional) Lie algebra $(\mathfrak{g}, [-,-]) $ can be considered as a Lie algebroid over a point.
+By replacing the $\Z_2$-graded $\R$-vector space $\mathfrak{g}$ with the corresponding linear supermanifold, which we denote as $^ \textrm{Sm}\mathfrak{g}$, the vector bundle structure is